swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

   1. Otherwise, SwiftPM will use the scope override from `scopeOverrides` (i.e., `scopeOverrides["mona"]`), if any.
   1. Next, depending on the registry the package is downloaded from, SwiftPM will look for and use the registry override in `registryOverrides`, if any.
   1. Finally, if no override is found, SwiftPM will use the value from `default`.

-###### Adding an untrusted certificate

-When handling a package signed with an untrusted certificate, user has the option to trust the certificate.
-SwiftPM will store the user response by adding the certificate to the package's custom trusted roots directory at `signing.trustedRootCertificatesPath`.
-The value of `signing.trustedRootCertificatesPath` is determined in the same way described above.

-This means that if there is no package override for `signing.trustedRootCertificatesPath` in the configuration, the certificate would be added to a trusted roots directory that gets applied to the current package as well as others.
-For example, suppose package `mona.LinkedList` is signed with an untrusted certificate and there is only configuration override for scope `mona`.
-Then the certificate would be added to the trusted roots directory for `mona`, and other packages in the `mona` scope signed with the same certificate would be trusted as well.
-Package override should be set if an untrusted certificate is to be trusted for a specific package only.

 ##### Local TOFU